 Damien scowled immediately.
 “I’m not leaving you alone with her, Sebastien.”
 He glared at Tanya, making no secret of his distrust.

-Tanya glared back at Damien for a few seconds, looking as if she might snap and attack him, but instead, her eyes welled up with tears.
+Tanya glared back at Damien, looking as if she might snap and attack him, but instead, her eyes welled up with tears.

 They rolled down her cheeks like big fat diamonds, one after the other.

 “I cannot speak of it!”
 Tanya squeezed out in a choked voice.

 It was so far out of character, so different from what Sebastien had been expecting, that she stared at the crying young woman for a long few moments.
 ‘Was this what that skull was supposed to do to me?
 If so, vowing under the incorrect name made a huge difference.
 Or maybe she gave a different vow, and I got preferential treatment.’

 When Tanya hunched over, sobbing, Sebastien regained her wits, laying an awkward hand across Tanya’s shaking shoulder.
 “I know you didn’t mean for this to happen.
 What happened to Newton…wasn’t your fault.”